Laño

 Laño (Lañu) is a hamlet and concejo (a small administrative subdivision) in Condado de Treviño within the Treviño enclave; which is administratively part of the Spanish province of Burgos, but which is completely surrounded by the territory of the Basque country province of Álava.
 It is best known for the fossils of extinct vertebrates dating from around 70 million years before present which have been found there.

+Las Gobas, a site of ancient artificial caves from the 7th to the 13th century CE, is located just north of the village.

 Palaeontology

 The Paleontology Unit of the University of the Basque Country and other scientists have studied the fossil record at Laño.
 The fossils are from the late Cretaceous (late Campanian to lower Maastrichtian).
 It has been inferred that there was then a braided riverbed at the site, that the sea was nearby, and that the climate was tropical or sub-tropical.